 (6) Coordination with other requirements.
-Any requirement to report under this subsection shall be in addition to any other reporting requirement under this Act.
+Any requirement to report under this subsection shall be in addition to any

 (7) Coordination with Internal Revenue Code.
 Nothing in this subsection may be construed to establish, modify, or otherwise affect the definition of political activities or electioneering activities (including the definition of participating in, intervening in, or influencing or attempting to influence a political campaign on behalf of or in opposition to any candidate for public office) for purposes of the Internal Revenue Code of 1986.